 - The children then take the same book home the following week to ensure success is shared with the family.

-- From September 2022, in reception these sessions will start in week 4.
+- Reception sessions will start during the Spring Term.
 Children who are not decoding, do a little blending lesson, following the model set out in Little Wandle Letters and Sound Revised.

 How do we assess phonic knowledge?